luelhagos/jekyll-theme-EasyBook/projects.md

 * Worked in a team of 10 to build a speech recognition model that transcribes Swahili speech to text.
 Applied CNN and bi-directional RNN deep learning architectures using TensorFlow for the model and built a transcription dashboard using streamlit.
 <br>

-## Rule Based Stemming Algorithm For Tigrinya Language
-* Rule-based stemming algorithm that helps in information retrieval and many natural language processing applications and it was webbased integrated using Python     and Flask.